-Scroll down for all nature workshops offered, they are conducted both indoor (in kindergarten and schools) and outdoor (in parks and forests).
+Scroll down for the specific nature science activities offered, they are conducted both indoor (in kindergarten and schools) and outdoor (in parks and forests).
 For a full description of how activities are structured and what materials are used, please go to ‘Description, structure, material’

 Tracks and Signs - Animals are not easy to spot, but they often leave tracks and signs behind.
 We identify signs (animal constructions, bones, feathers, leftover meals), and examine and measure tracks (e.g. how many toes an animal has, how the bottom surface of a foot looks like, the claws, etc) these will tell us who is living in the forest and city parks and all about their activities.
-We create fantastic stories with footprints made in the sand and on paper using real-size stamps, paints, clay, and drawings.
+We create our own fantastic story with footprints using stamps, paints, clay, and build a footprint stamp.

 Animal homes - All animals build a home to protect themselves, to sleep, to eat, and to reproduce, using different materials.
 We examine what are the main characteristics of a home, like materials and shape, and understand why these are important and what are the similarities and differences among the different animal species (e.g. invertebrates, birds, mammals like squirrels, mice, foxes, badgers, etc).
 We build houses for birds, insects, spiders, and hedgehogs, and nesting material dispensers using natural and recycling materials.